 The transition of services from the I-3 fleet onto our I-4 constellation* started early in 2018.
 Our approach was to migrate all services, satellite by satellite, as per the schedule shown in the table below.

 |Atlantic Ocean Region West (AORW) I-3 to Americas (AMER) I-4||Classic Aero, Fleet 77 and Swift 64 services – migration successfully completed on 03 May 2018

 Inmarsat C services (to include Aero C and Mini C) – migration successfully completed on 09 May 2018

-Due to the move from the I-3 to the I-4 satellites, the coverage areas will change and users will need to ensure that their devices are pointed to the relevant satellite.
-This process will generally be managed automatically by the terminal without the need for user intervention.
-However, in some instances, users will need to manually repoint their devices to the appropriate satellite.
+Due to the move from the I-3 to the I-4 satellites*, the coverage areas changed and users needed to ensure that their devices were pointed to the relevant satellite.
+This process generally was managed automatically by the terminal without the need for user intervention.
+However, in some instances, users needed to manually repoint their devices to the appropriate satellite.

-Each migration step will cause a short outage while services are moved onto the I-4 satellites.
-Under supervision of the International Mobile Satellite Organisation (IMSO), the Global Maritime Distress Safety System (GMDSS) and Maritime Safety Services will be closely monitored during the migration, as will the Classic Aero Safety Service.
-These safety services will be restored first with the highest priority.
+Under supervision of the International Mobile Satellite Organisation (IMSO), the Global Maritime Distress Safety System (GMDSS) and Maritime Safety Services were closely monitored during the migration, as was the Classic Aero Safety Service.
+These safety services were restored first with the highest priority.

 Having concluded the migration programme, Inmarsat remains committed to supporting the legacy services on our network and will continue to monitor service availability as part of our routine operational task management.